From the site

 Get Your Kicks and the Grand Canyon.

-It’s time to bid farewell to the bright lights of Vegas and you move on to an all-American experience of classic motels, diners and gas stations as you cruise along a portion of the celebrated Route 66.
-Along the way you’ll make stops at revered hotspots Seligman and Kingman, where you’ll find fun café menus, souvenir shops and charm aplenty.
+It's time to bid farewell to the bright lights of Vegas as you move on to an all-American experience of classic motels, diners and gas stations.
+Cruise along a portion of the celebrated Route 66, before making stops at revered hotspots Seligman and Kingman, where you'll find fun café menus and souvenir shops to browse.
 Seligman was also the birthplace of the original Route 66.
 Arrive at the Grand Canyon, where the wild beauty of one of the world's greatest natural wonders awaits.
-Learn all about the vibrantly coloured hues of the canyon from a Local Expert, as you enjoy a glass of sparkling wine.
-In the evening, savour a Highlight Dinner with wine in the inviting Thunderbird Room.
-This room includes a wet-bar, barbecue, roaring fire, and private balcony with striking views of the rim of the Grand Canyon.
+Learn all about the vibrantly coloured hues of the canyon from Local Expert, Tim, as you enjoy a glass of sparkling wine.
+With over seven years of experience in geology, you’ll be taught all about the origins of the five-million-year-old canyon, its rock formation and impact now.
+He’ll also talk to you about the local flora and fauna, and where you might be able to spot the land’s elk, mule deer, coyotes, grey foxes, bobcats and mountain lions.
+End your day with a tranquil night inside the park and an appetising Highlight Dinner with wine in the inviting Thunderbird Room of your lodge.
+Situated on the South Rim, this centrally-located venue offers a wet-bar, barbeque and private balcony, so you can feast on hearty food while taking in the stunning views of the canyon.

 Mystical Sedona and Flagstaff.